Special Event Permitting Process

-A Special Event Permit is required for any outdoor activity taking place on city property (streets, rights of way or city park) with an anticipated attendance of 301 persons or greater and/or any outdoor activity requesting amplification of sound (i.e., DJ, sound system with speakers, etc).
+A Special Event Permit is required for any outdoor activity taking place on city property (streets, rights of way or city park) with an anticipated attendance of 301 persons or more.

-A Facility Reservation Permit is issued by the City of Tampa Parks and Recreation Department and is required for events taking place in a city park with an estimated number of participants and spectators of up to 25-300.
-A Facility Reservation Permit application must be submitted a minimum of 30 days prior to the date of the event.
+A Facility Use Permit is required for events taking place in a city park with an estimated number of participants and spectators of 25-300.
+A Facility Use Application must be submitted a minimum of 30 days prior to the proposed event date.

-- A letter and cost estimate for city services will be to sent to the applicant outlining the requirements for the event.
+- A letter and cost estimate for city services will be sent to the applicant outlining the requirements for the event.

-- Upon receipt of the applicants acceptance of the requirements, costs and deposit, an event coordination meeting with applicable city departments will be scheduled.
+- Upon receipt of the applicant's acceptance of the requirements, costs, and deposit, an event coordination meeting with applicable city departments will be scheduled.

 - Depending on the type of event, the applicant may be required to obtain additional permits.

-Things to Remember when Filing an Application
+Things to Remember When Filing an Application

 - Incomplete applications will not be processed.